wandyezj/wandyezj.github.io/writing/basic-programming-concepts/scripts/process-for-understanding.md

         - dress
         - eat

-    - "Once we have the outline we can zoom in: asking and answering more specific question about each step and the transitions between each step"
+    - "Once we have the outline we can zoom in: asking and answering more specific question about each step and the transitions between them"

     "For example: What time do I wake up?
 What do I eat for breakfast?
 Do I do anything while I eat?
 How long does the morning routine take?
 Is the routine the same every day?"